bitwarden/help/_articles/two-step-login/setup-two-step-login-u2f.md

 Any FIDO U2F certified device can be used, however we recommend a [YubiKey](https://www.yubico.com/products/yubikey-hardware/){:target="_blank"}.

 {% callout info %}
-**FIDO U2F cannot be used on all Bitwarden applications.** Enable another Two-step Login method in order to access your vault on unsupport applications.
+**FIDO U2F cannot be used on all Bitwarden applications.** Enable another Two-step Login method in order to access your vault on unsupported applications.

 Supported applications: